hansogj/discogs-cover/README.md

 # Album Art Finder CLI

-A command-line tool to find album art from Discogs.
+A command-line tool to find and download album art from Discogs.

 ## Prerequisites